 Now you can begin your hike.

 The trail begins by following a path similar to the road leading up to the trailhead.
 After a few minutes of hiking (uphill – as is most of the hike), it turns into your standard dirt walking track.

-Heed the sign's instructions unless you're interested at trying your hand at the alternate route up Pedra da Gávea (my preferred route up to the summit).
+Heed the sign’s instructions unless you’re interested in trying your hand at the alternate route up Pedra da Gávea (my preferred route up to the summit).

 The first bit of trail is crowded with tree roots and is easy to follow (nobody’s getting lost out here).

 When you come to your first bit of downhill, be sure to look to your right to check out Pedra do Navio (to your right).
 You can climb up onto this rock and head out to the edge for your first good look back at Barra da Tijuca.